 You’ve been wanting to buy a home for some time and are finally ready to apply for a mortgage.
-So, you get preapproved for a home, put down the earnest money for the house you submitted a winning bid on and started packing your belongings.
-But after speaking with the lender again and reviewing the loan offer, you quickly notice there’s a significant expense you forgot to account for: closing costs.
+So, you get preapproved for a home, put down the earnest money for the house you submitted a winning bid on and start packing your belongings.
+But after speaking with the lender again and reviewing the loan offer, you quickly notice there’s a significant expense you forgot to account for – closing costs.

 Now, you’re left wondering if the deal will fall through if you can’t come up with the funds to cover closing costs.
 The good news is you may not be completely out of luck.
 It depends on the lender and loan program you select.

 Keep reading to discover how much you can expect to pay for closing costs and how they’re calculated.
 You’ll also learn more about how to roll closing costs into your mortgage loan.

 On average, closing costs are between 3 percent and 6 percent of the loan amount.
 So, if your mortgage is $375,000, the closing costs will generally be between $11,250 and $22,500.

 Who Has to Pay for Mortgage Closing Costs?

 The responsibility for mortgage closing costs falls on the buyer.
 This amount includes the loan origination fee, appraisal, title insurance and recording fees.
 If you purchased points to lower the interest rate, you’d also pay these fees at closing.
 Both property taxes and homeowners insurance, which are known as prepaid, are included in the mortgage closing costs.

 What Rolling Closing Costs Into the Mortgage Means

 In short, rolling closing costs into a mortgage means you’ll add them to the total loan amount instead of paying out of pocket at closing.
 Doing so helps keep more of your hard-earned money in your pocket in the short term, and you won’t have to scramble to come up with the funds needed to seal the deal.